Today’s post is a little different. I’m switching from the online world for a minute to show you how, and why, you should set up a standing desk.

 There are different colors available, so you’re sure to find something that fits your home office.

-2. Get one VIKA AMON Table top
+2. Get one LINNMON Table top

 The exact table top you should get depends on how big you want to make your workspace.